Know before you Go – Your Uganda Travel Tips and Advice for Visitors

-Safety and Security is one of the things on the minds of travelers coming to visit Uganda on a Safari.
+Safety and Security are one of the things on the minds of travelers coming to visit Uganda on a Safari.

 Uganda is one of the safest countries in Africa, and Kampala is one of its safest Capitals.
-However, it will be prudent to be wise, especially when it comes to money handling.
+However, it will be prudent to be wise, especially regarding money handling.

 A night out on the town in Kampala is best done with a Ugandan at your side.

 Be aware of a few things that will protect your valuables.
-If you are on safari, it is the safest place to be in Uganda.
+It is the safest place in Uganda if you are on a safari.

-Uganda is a cash-based society where the US dollar reigns as the currency of choice.
-The official currency is the Uganda Shilling, however most Tourist Activities, Hotels, Lodges, Tour Operators ask for payment in US Dollars.
+Uganda is a cash-based society where the US dollar reigns as the currency of commerce and tourism.
+The official currency is the Uganda Shilling.
+However, most Tourist Activities, Hotels, Lodges, and Tour Operators ask for payment in US Dollars.

 The use of credit cards is growing but still limited, though the government is trying to make it more popular.